JohnKendrick/PDielec/docs/_sources/software.rst.txt

         pdgui -threads -cpu 1

 This runs the program on a single processor using the threading library for multiprocessing.
 Sometimes it is more convenient to set these using the environment.
-Two environment variables are read befor any command line options are processed;
+Two environment variables are read before any command line options are processed;

         export PDIELEC_NUM_PROCESSORS=4

 will run `pdgui` on 4 processors.
 By default the number of processors is determined by interrogating the computer.
-This acheived by setting the value of PDIELEC_NUM_PROCESSORS to 0.
+This is acheived by setting the value of PDIELEC_NUM_PROCESSORS to 0.

         export PDIELEC_THREADING=TRUE